-After the characters escape the dragon, maybe the protagonist pulls a diamond out of his or her satchel, and the accompanying character makes a comment that they only need to find one more diamond in order to assemble the staff that will seal the pit that a massive troll is threatening to escape from.
-It’s a quick way to get the reader up to speed, if necessary.
+After the characters escape the dragon, maybe the protagonist pulls a diamond out of their satchel, and the accompanying character makes a comment that they need to find one more diamond before they can assemble the magical staff.
+This is a quick way to get the reader up to speed, if necessary.

-If the in medias res opening takes place closer to the middle or end of the story, it’s also very common for the scene following to take the reader all the way back to the start of the story and explain how the characters ended up in the principal’s office or in a sinking dinghy.
+If the in medias res opening takes place closer to the middle or end of the story, it’s also very common for the following scene to take the reader way back to the start of the story.
+Here the author can explain how the characters ended up in the principal’s office or in the hospital.

-The opening scene gives the reader a sense of what’s coming, and then pulls the camera back to how things ended up playing out the way they did to get there.
+The opening scene gives the reader a sense of what’s coming, and then pulls the camera back to show the circumstances that got the characters there.